 Patron of Children – St. Nicholas is regarded as a patron of children due to a popular legend that has about a thousand different versions.
 Here is my version which is a hybrid of a few: St. Nicholas met a man in Myra that had three daughters and he could not afford their dowry to be wed which in those days meant that the girls would likely become prostitutes.
 St. Nicholas then decided, so as not to shame him, that he would throw three bags of gold through their window for each of the girls so that they would not live a life of prostitution and shame.
 The man was very grateful and never discovered who donated the money.
 Other versions have the man discovering St. Nicholas or have Saint Nicholas throwing one bag every year for three years.
 Some also have Saint Nicholas throwing the last bag down the chimney of the house in order to avoid discovery.

-Patron of sailors – According to legend Saint Nicholas was sailing on a journey to the Holy Land when a fierce storm rose to meet them.
+According to legend Saint Nicholas was sailing on a journey to the Holy Land when a fierce storm rose to meet them.
 He then prayed and the storm ended which brought them safely to the Holy Land.
 Another legend argues that sailors on their way to the Holy Land were caught in a horrible storm and prayed to St. Nicholas.
 They then saw an image of him in the clouds and the storm ended.
 Either way, St. Nicholas is the patron of sailors, dockworkers, and others involved with the sea for this reason.

-Patron of thieves – Legend has it that St. Nicholas convinced a group of thieves to return their substantial loot.
+Legend has it that St. Nicholas convinced a group of thieves to return their substantial loot.
 He therefore became the patron of thieves, not because he was one.

-Patron of Barrel makers – Legend tells us that once a malicious butcher lured three young boys into his shop and killed them.
+Legend tells us that once a malicious butcher lured three young boys into his shop and killed them.
 He then placed them in barrels and planned to sell them as ham.
 St. Nicholas witnessed the crime and prayed for them.
 They were then raised from the dead!
 This legend also accounts for St. Nicholas’ patronage of children and barrel makers.

 St. Nicholas is a saint who lived a life of prayer, generosity, and strong defense of the faith, of that much we can be sure.
-Here at the Catholic Company we have beautiful St. Nicholas medals, prayer cards to help you honor and invoke this great saint.
+Here at The Catholic Company, we have beautiful St. Nicholas medals, prayer cards to help you honor and invoke this great saint.
 I hope this blog has been helpful to you and that you have a great Christmas Season.

 Do you have any stories about how St. Nicholas has impacted your life?
 Do you have a strong devotion to this wonderful saint?
 Has this blog been helpful?